Knowing When to Quit: Probabilistic Early Exits for Speech Separation: Introduction

-Current speech separation architectures typically cannot vary their compute in response to simplifying conditions such as non-overlapping speech, low environmental noise, or silence.
-Following the terminology in~\textcite{montelloSurveyDynamicNeural2025}, we refer to networks which can vary compute based on either self-estimated difficulty or external conditions as \textit{dynamic}.
-One approach to dynamic neural networks is \textit{early exit}~\autocite{scardapaneWhyShouldWe2020}, where the network can make predictions at several depths through the network based on an exit condition.
-Another is \textit{dynamic routing}, where different subsets of the weights in some layers are used during inference based on a routing condition, such as in mixture-of-experts~\autocite{muComprehensiveSurveyMixtureofExperts2025} (MoE) and slimmable networks~\autocite{yuSlimmableNeuralNetworks2018}.
+Current \ac{sota} speech separation and enhancement architectures typically cannot vary their compute in response to simplifying conditions in the input such as non-overlapping speech, low environmental noise, or silence.
+Following the terminology in~\textcite{MontelloASurveyOn2025}, we refer to neural networks which \emph{can} vary compute based on either self-estimated difficulty or external conditions as \textit{dynamic}, while networks that cannot are \textit{static}.
+One method for introducing dynamism in neural networks is \textit{early exit}~\autocite{ScardapaneWhyShouldWe2020}, where the network can be used to make predictions at several depths through the network stack based on an exit condition.
+Other methods include \textit{dynamic routing} where various subsets of the network weights are used during inference based on a routing condition, such as mixture-of-experts~\autocite{MuAComprehensiveSurvey2025} (MoE) and slimmable networks~\autocite{YuSlimmableNeuralNetworks2018}.

-Early exit allows direct scaling of both compute and the total number of activated parameters in the network, which allows fine-grained decision making using all information and processing available up to the current exit point.
-End-to-end training of early-exiting neural networks has also been shown to reduce overfitting and improve gradient propagation during training~\autocite{scardapaneWhyShouldWe2020}.
-In the context of speech separation, a SepReformer~\autocite{shinSeparateReconstructAsymmetric2024} trained with additional reconstruction losses reminiscent of early exit improved the final performance of the network.
+Early-exit allows direct scaling of both compute and the total number of activated parameters in the network, yielding both energy and prediction latency savings~\autocite{JazbecFastYetSafe2024}, while allowing fine-grained decision-making using all information and processing available up to the current exit point.
+End-to-end training of early-exiting neural networks has also been shown to reduce overfitting and improve gradient propagation during training~\autocite{ScardapaneWhyShouldWe2020}.
+In the context of speech separation, a SepReformer~\autocite{ShinSeparateAndReconstruct2024} trained with additional reconstruction losses reminiscent of early exit improved the final performance of the network.

+Prior work on early exit typically defines the exit condition implicitly through the loss function by defining a reconstruction loss and a utilization loss and minimizing a convex combination of the two~\autocite{TanSparseUniversalTransformer2023,BraliosLatentIterativeRefinement2023,ElminshawiDynamicSlimmableNetwork2024}, which leads to an implicit performance-compute trade-off that is frozen during training, and hence cannot be adapted at inference time.
+Other work instead defines the exit condition based on similarity between consecutive exit points~\autocite{ChenDonTShoot2020}, which does not ground the exit condition in any performance metric (which the first kind does through the loss).

+\paragraph{Contributions} In this work, we introduce \ac{this} which leverages early exits to reduce inference costs.
+Importantly, our approach is probabilistic and naturally assign weights to the different exit conditions by their quantified log-likelihood-based reconstruction quality.
+At inference time, the probabilistic formulation enables \ac{this} to control when to exit computation using the model's confidence that a desired \ac{snr} between the estimated and clean audio signals has been achieved, providing a directly interpretable exit condition grounded in the network's performance at each exit point.